py310/smaz_project/README.md

 ### Usage

 To run the script:
-1. Ensure all necessary configurations are set in `atass_config.ini`.
+1. Ensure all necessary configurations are set in `config.ini`.
 2. Execute the `main()` function with appropriate parameters (`SYMBOL`, `TIMEFRAME`, `WORK_PATH`, `my_id`).

 ### Dependencies